-But oh! if he fall into some glaring sin,-O God, keep us from it!- if he fall into some glaring sin, he shall go with broken bones, but he shall reach heaven for all that.
-Though, in order to try him and let him see his vileness, he be suffered to go far astray, yet he that bought him will not lose him; he that chose him will not cast him away; he will say unto him, "I, even I, am he that blotteth out thy transgressions for my own sake, and will not remember thy sins."
+But oh! if he fall into some glaring sin,-O God, keep us from it!-if he fall into some glaring sin, he shall go with broken bones, but he shall reach heaven for all that.
+Though, in order to try him and let him see his vileness, he be suffered to go far astray, yet he that bought him will not lose him; he that chose him will not cast him away; he will say unto him, "I, even I, am he that blotteth out thy transgressions for mine own sake, and will not remember thy sins."
 David may go never so far away, but David is not lost.
 He comes back and he cries, "Have mercy upon me, O God!"
 And so shall it be with every believing soul-Christ shall bring him back.
 Though he slip, he shall be kept, and all the chosen seed shall meet around the throne.
 If it were not for this last truth-though some may stick at it-what would become of some of God's people?
 They would be given up to despair.
-If, dear reader, you are a backslider, I pray you make not a bad use of what I have said.
-Let me say to you, "Poor backslider! thy Father's bowels yearn over thee; he has not erased thy name out of the registry.
-Come back, come back now to him and say, 'Receive me graciously, and love me freely;' and he will say, 'I will put you among the children.'
-He will pass by your backsliding and will heal your iniquities; and you shall yet stand once more in his favor, and know yourself to be still accepted in the Redeemer's righteousness and saved by his blood."
-God does not mean that his child shall not be tried, or that he shall not even sometimes fall under the trial; but he does mean this, once for all: he that believeth on Christ is not condemned.
+If I have been speaking to a backslider, I pray he will not make a bad use of what I have said.
+Let me say to him, "Poor backslider! thy Father's bowels yearn over thee; he has not erased thy name out of the registry.
+Come back, come back now to him and say, 'Receive me graciously, and love me freely'; and he will say, 'I will put you among the children.'
+He will pass by your backsliding and will heal your iniquities; and you shall yet stand once more in his favour, and know yourself to be still accepted in the Redeemer's righteousness and saved by his blood."
+This text does not mean that the child of God shall not be tried, or that he shall not even sometimes fall under the trial; but it does mean this, once for all: He that believeth on Christ is not condemned.
 At no time, by no means, is he under the sentence of condemnation, but is evermore justified in the sight of God.